Welcome to the Climate Action Challenge!

 - Develop leadership skills

 The Climate Action Challenge is an ideal opportunity for youth to take climate action in their neighborhoods, schools, and communities.

-To participate in the Climate Action Challenge, you must be in 4th-12th grade and part of an Action Team of 2-5 youth.
+To participate in the Climate Action Challenge, you must be in 4th-12th grade and part of an Action Team of 2 or more youth.
 Action Teams can be formed as part of a class, a school-affiliated group (e.g., student council, after school club, national honor society), a home school group, or a community group (e.g., Big Brothers Big Sisters, Boy or Girl Scout troop, recreation center group, church youth group).
-Action teams should have no more than 5 members so that each member has responsibility in the project development and implementation.
+Action teams ideally should have no more than 5 members so that each member has responsibility in the project development and implementation.
 However, larger Action Teams can still participate (Teams should not exceed 20 youth)!
 Action Teams can be new groups formed just for the Challenge or already existing groups.

 Registration for participating in the Climate Action Challenge runs from mid-November to mid-January.
 As soon as a Team is signed up, they can begin planning and implementing their project.
 The Climate Action Challenge project should be conducted through spring 2019 and culminate in a project presentation at either the Flagstaff Youth Climate Summit in April or, for Teams unable to attend the Summit, an in-class presentation to visiting Sustainability Program staff.
 In-class presentations must be conducted by the end of the spring semester in mid- to late-May.